-Lydia Sai-Chew is the current Co-CEO of Skylark Children, Youth and Families and in 2016 with Co-CEO Marg Campbell, oversaw the successful merger of Delisle Youth Services and Oolagen Youth Mental Health, the latter where she had served as CEO.
+Lydia Sai-Chew is the current CEO of Skylark Children, Youth and Families and oversaw the successful merger of Delisle Youth Services and Oolagen Youth Mental Health, the latter where she had served as CEO.

 With over 25 years of children’s mental health experience, Lydia is responsible for the overall administration and direction of Skylark’s operations and clinical services.
 Her significant leadership experience includes senior roles at Oolagen Youth Mental Health, Griffin Centre, Hincks-Dellcrest Centre, and Peel Children’s Centre.
 Lydia holds both Bachelor of Science and Master of Social Work degrees from the University of Toronto.